NethServer/ns8-docs/mail.rst

     hostaname
   * `MX` records, one for each mail domain handled by the Mail module instance
+  * `TXT` records, as specified by DKIM, SPF and DMARC

 * ``User domain`` selects a LDAP database with user, groups and passwords.
   If the DB is changed existing mailboxes are not removed!
 A mailbox is